karel-burda/locking-container/README.md

 So it always adds the `*(read | write)_lock` variant to existing original container's methods.
 However, the locking versions cannot grant `noexcept` specifier because of the mutex primitive.

-When using the traditional lock-free methods, there's absolutely no additional overhead, because the base classes' (the STL container itself) implementation is called.
+When using the traditional lock-free methods, there's absolutely no additional overhead, because the base class (the STL container itself) implementation is called.

 The are these **important** facts when it comes to usage:
   * `operator[]` is implemented with the read-write lock, so it is always thread-safe and there's no lock-free version provided